act-rules/act-rules.github.io/_rules/link-skip-block-content-7b576d.md

 ## Background

+Note that if there is no [block of repeated content][] before the [main block of content][], then the rule automatically passes.
+Any [semantic segmentation][] would then satisfy the expectation because universal quantification on the empty set is always true.

 - [G123: Adding a link at the beginning of a block of repeated content to go to the end of the block][tech g123]
 - [CSS Scoping (work in progress)](https://drafts.csswg.org/css-scoping/)